-It is the responsibility of a Director to run the Club's four competitions for his/her Division each year, to secure a judge for the competitions and to plan programs for the Club.
-Programs can be discussed at the Board meetings and planned ahead of time, but it is usually the responsibility of the Director to make the initial contact with guest speakers etc. and to implement the Program.
-If you have an idea for a Program, it is always encouraged.
+It is the responsibility of a Director to run the Club's four competitions for his/her Division each year and to secure a judge for the competitions.
+Programs, or educational nights, can be discussed at the Board meetings and planned ahead of time.
+Sometimes it may be the responsibility of the Director to introduce guest speakers.
+New ideas for programs is always encouraged.

 As a Division Director, a knowledge of PSA definitions and SCC Club rules is extremely important when problems arise in competitions.
 For example, you may notice that an image submitted for competition is not appropriate for that Division, such as an animal in a cage at the zoo submitted for Nature.
 Or an obvious HDR image for Travel.
 As the Director, it is helpful to the member if they are notified that the image is not appropriate.
 You may ask them to submit a new image.
-It is also the responsibility of the member to size their images correctly and provide the correct resolution, and if images are not correct, you may send them back for proper resizing.
+It is also the responsibility of the member to size their images correctly and provide the correct resolution, and if the images are not correct, you may send them back for proper resizing.
 The Director or Assistant Director should not attempt to correct any image.
 The only exception to this is the title slide for Travel Sequences.
 Some members may not be familiar with Photoshop or may not know how to add titles to a title slide for a Travel Sequence.
 It is appropriate for the Travel Director to offer to create a title slide for the member in that case.
 Both the Director and the Assistant Director are encouraged to learn the competition software, Faststone, so they can run their own competitions.

 About two weeks before a competition or a Program, an email should be sent out to the Club members announcing the event.
+PLEASE MAKE SURE TO INCLUDE THE DEFINITION(S) OF YOUR DIVISION.
+NOT EVERYONE WILL GO TO THE SCC WEBSITE FOR INFORMATION.
 Check your email template and/or make sure your information is current.
 For example, a reminder that "makeup images may be submitted" should only be sent out for the SECOND, 3rd and 4th competitions, NOT the first one of the year.
 After the first competition of the year, only ONE makeup set of images from a previous competition is allowed and should be stipulated in the announcement email.
 At least one follow-up and one FINAL email should remind members to submit images.
 The due date for submitting images is a decision made by the Director, determined by certain factors such as the Director's comfort level of how long it will take to prepare the images for competition, or whether a Holiday may cause a hardship for members to get their images in on time.
 The deadline should be one or two days prior to the competition.